BryceSchroeder/delvmod/README.md

 GETTING AT SOUNDS AND GRAPHICS

-Multimedia formats are provided in reasonably universal formats, e.g. arrays, you will probably have to write glue code if you want to display them as PNG, use them with pygame, or whatever. delv couldn't practically support all the different ways of getting multimedia to the output device using python, and it
+Multimedia formats are provided in reasonably universal formats, e.g. arrays;
+you will probably have to write glue code if you want to display them as PNG, use them with pygame, or whatever. delv couldn't practically support all the different ways of getting multimedia to the output device using python, and it